What is the Mencap Training Academy?

 To learn more about our different programme types and where we offer them, select from the buttons on the right.
 You can also read and download our prospectus documents for each of the areas we deliver in.

-Watch our video to hear from one of our former learners, Maddie, who is just one of the many young people we have supported into work.
+Watch our video to hear from one of our former supported internship learners, Maddie, who is just one of the many young people we have supported into work.

 You can find other inspirational stories on our individual programme pages.